ShawnKS/MTG-Net/README.md

 ## MTG-Net

-The repository contains the codes for the paper Efficient and Effective Multi-task Grouping via Meta Learning on Task Combinations part of Advances in Neural Information Processing Systems (NeurIPS) 2022.
+The repository contains the codes for the paper, Efficient and Effective Multi-task Grouping via Meta Learning on Task Combinations, which is accepted by Advances in Neural Information Processing Systems (NeurIPS) 2022.

 ### Dataset & Backbone Model